 1. SEAL YOUR HOME

 Apart from house centipedes, centipedes almost always stay outdoors.
-However, in the case of extreme weather or lack of resources, centipedes may move into your home in search of shelter, food, or water.
+However, in the case of changing weather or lack of resources, centipedes will look to move inside your home in search of shelter, food, or water.
 Finding and sealing potential entryways is essential to prevent this from happening.
 Here’s how to do it:

-Slowly comb both the inside and outside of your home, looking for any holes, cracks, or broken seals centipedes might use to enter your home.
+Slowly inspect both inside and outside of your home, looking for any holes, cracks, or broken seals centipedes might use to enter your house.
 Pay special attention to windows, doorways, garages, foundations, and basements.
 Then, simply repair, replace or seal up any entry points you discover with an expanding foam sealant or another appropriate material.

 If your doorways and garage don’t currently have strong weather seals or stripping, consider installing some—they will help control other, more harmful bugs from coming inside, too.